Understanding the ROU Asset Journal Entry

 An example of a lease payment going towards something you'll eventually own might be a fleet of delivery vans.
 In contrast, lease payments going towards something you're using for a certain period but won't own at the end of the lease payments might be office or warehouse space.
 While the outcomes differ, you still have the right to use and control these assets during your lease period.

-To create the first ROU asset journal entry, you need to measure the lease liability and calculate the present value of the lease payments you made to Landlord over each fiscal period.
+To calculate the initial ROU asset, start with the present value of future lease payments, add any initial direct costs incurred at signing, and subtract any lease incentives received from the landlord.
 You then add any initial direct costs you incurred as a result of signing the lease and subtract any lease incentives you received from the Landlord.

 The initial ROU asset journal entry for an asset with a purchase price of $10,000 would appear as follows: